 What is the treatment for lymphoma?

-Lymphoma in ferrets is often an incidental finding as many ferrets show no symptoms.
 Treatment is indicated for ferrets showing clinical signs.
-In hospital supportive care should be initiated for debilitated patients.
-For a dedicated owner with a compliant patient, treatment with chemotherapy is an option.
-Surgery can be beneficial to remove solitary masses.
-Adjunctive or supportive treatment with proper nutritional support, antioxidants and immune stimulating supplements may improve the outcome.
-Treatment is not often curative and relapse occurs.
-Remission may last 3 months to 5 years.
+In-hospital supportive care should be initiated for debilitated patients.
+For a dedicated owner with an otherwise healthy-looking patient, treatment with chemotherapy is a very good option.
+Unlike human chemotherapy, hair loss and gastrointestinal upset are rarely seen in ferret chemotherapy cases.
+Surgery can be beneficial for removing solitary masses and is often very beneficial for removing a cancerous spleen.
+Adjunctive or supportive treatment with proper nutritional support, antioxidants, and immune-stimulating supplements may improve the outcome.